Kodular/Documentation/docs/components/media/sound.md

 ## Overview

-<p>A multimedia component that plays sound files and optionally vibrates for the number of milliseconds (thousandths of a second) specified in the Blocks Editor.
-The name of the sound file to play can be specified either in the Designer or in the Blocks Editor.</p> <p>For supported sound file formats, see <a href="http://developer.android.com/guide/appendix/media-formats.html" target="_blank">Android Supported Media Formats</a>.</p><p>This <code>Sound</code> component is best for short sound files, such as sound effects, while the <code>Player</code> component is more efficient for longer sounds, such as songs.</p><p>You might get an error if you attempt to play a sound immediately after setting the source.</p>
+A multimedia component that plays sound files and optionally vibrates for the number of milliseconds (thousandths of a second) specified in the Blocks Editor.
+The name of the sound file to play can be specified either in the Designer or in the Blocks Editor.

+For supported sound file formats, see <a href="http://developer.android.com/guide/appendix/media-formats.html" target="_blank">Android Supported Media Formats</a>.

+This `` Sound `` component is best for short sound files, such as sound effects, while the `` Player `` component is more efficient for longer sounds, such as songs.

+You might get an error if you attempt to play a sound immediately after setting the source.

 ## Methods